A. Joab intercedes for Absalom.

 ii.
 "He is willing to pardon the meanest of his subjects the murder of a brother at the instance of a poor widow, and he is not willing to pardon his son Absalom, whose restoration to favour is the desire of the whole nation."
 (Clarke)

 b.
-We will surely die and become like water spilled on the ground: The woman of Tekoa is wisely speaking to David about the urgency of reconciliation.
+We will surely die and become like water spilled on the ground: The woman of Tekoa wisely spoke to David about the urgency of reconciliation.
 "David, we all die and then the opportunity for reconciliation is over.
 Do it now."

 i.
 This is one of the best gospel texts in the Old Testament.
 If we are under the chastening of God, we may feel like banished ones.
 Yet we can put our place of being His banished ones, belonging to Him and trusting Him to bring us back to Him.